 In the above sentence inversion is conditioned by the adverbial modifier of the first group, and by the predicate that is a single verb, and the subject which is not a single personal pronoun.
-The inversion in this case provides balancing sentence groups in which adverbial modifier is related to both, subject and predicate.
+The inversion in this case provides balancing sentence groups - "adverbial modifier + predicate" and "adverbial modifier + subject".
 The relations of this kind correspond to communication intention.
 If the predicate be placed after the subject, its meaning, its role would be completely changed, the relations between the parts of the sentence be ruined, so would be the communication intention.

-The following examples proves that inversion is a delicate matter of a subtle character, when even one word makes inversion impossible.
+The following examples should prove that inversion is a delicate matter of a subtle character, when even one word makes inversion impossible.

-To the right, beneath us twenty feet down the crumbling bank, the Yukon gurgled lazily.
-To the left on the roseleaf rim of the low-lying hills, smouldered the sleepy sun, which saw no sleep that night nor was destined to sleep for many nights to come.
-(J. L.)
+To the right, beneath us twenty feet down the crumbling bank, the Yukon sumled lazily.
+To the left on the roseleafrim of the low-lying hills, smoulder-ed the sleepy sun, which saw no sleep that night nor was destined to sleep for many nights to come.
+(J.L.)

-In the first sentence which seems to be alike the second one, the connected with the predicate adverb "lazily" is completely changing the relation of the members of the sentence.
+In the first sentence, which seems to be alike the second one, the connected with the predicate adverb

+"lazily" is completely changing the relation of the members of the sentence.
 It eliminates the prevalence of the subject over a predicate, and this makes inversion impossible.
 In the second sentence the weaker predicate and the adverbial modifier of the first group provide inversion, which balances the connections of the parts of the sentence.
-All this is subjugated to the communication intention which is different in two sentences.
+All this is subjugated to the communication intention, which is different in two sentences.